jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

     10.2.
 Each push of the DOWN button should decrement the step count by 500.

     10.3.
-Other functions of the UP and DOWN buttons, namely toggling units, setting values and resetting counts, should be disabled while SW1 is UP.
+Other functions of the UP and DOWN buttons should be disabled while SW1 is UP.

     10.4.
 The functionality of the LEFT and RIGHT buttons should not be aﬀected by SW1.